DFE-Digital/apply-for-qualified-teacher-status/app/views/static/accessibility.md

 ## Preparation of this accessibility statement

-This statement was prepared on Monday 30 May 2022.
-It was last reviewed on Monday 30 May 2022.
+This statement was prepared on Wednesday 15 June 2022.
+It was last reviewed on Wednesday 15 June 2022.

-This service was last tested on XXX.
+This service was last tested on Wednesday 15 June 2022.
 The test was carried out by the TRA Digital team.

-Last updated: Monday 30 May 2022
+Last updated: Wednesday 15 June 2022